Art

 Recommended Prior Learning

-Student must have gained Achieved in at least half of all Year 10 Science tests at an Achieved grade or higher.
+Students must have gained Achieved in at least 50% of all Year 10 Science tests at an Achieved grade or higher.
 Students must also have passed their end-of-year Yr 10 Science Exam.
-Consideration will be given to students interested in enrolling on this Year 11(I) Science course in consultation with the Teacher in Charge (Mrs Fairweather) and the HOF (Mr Wood).
+Consideration will be given to students interested in enrolling on this Year 11(I) General Science course in consultation with the Teacher in Charge (Mrs Fairweather) and the HOF (Mr Wood).

-Whilst a Science option is not compulsory in Year 11 students are strongly encouraged to consider is as one of their options due to the opportunities it opens in terms of Level 2/3 courses in addition to future careers.
+Whilst a Science option is not compulsory in Year 11, students are strongly encouraged to consider this subject as one of their options due to the opportunities it opens in terms of Level 2/3 courses in addition to future careers.
 It is a subject that gives breadth to their curriculum.

 Course Overview